LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 ---
-title: "Counting and mini9ng with the shell"
+title: "Counting and mining with the shell"
 teaching: 10
 exercises: 0
 questions: